face0xff/ctf/2022/fcsc_2022/hyper-packer/README.md

 }
 ```

 We understand now why the executable never really manages to finish unpacking itself: this loop is extremely unefficient.
-It comes down to brute-forcing to $2^{128}$ keys worst-case scenario until finding one that satisifes the mask.
+It comes down to brute-forcing up to $$2^{128}$$ keys worst-case scenario until finding one that satisifes the mask.

 It is much easier to brute-force all the possible subsets of bit indexes given by the mask, since the mask only contains a few one bits.